Account

 4. Draft a reply letter than states the facts about the alleged hazard and the steps you have taken to correct it.
 Collect and submit supporting documentation.
 The purpose of this letter is to close the file, so do not give them any reason to pursue the issue further.
 If your response is adequate, OSHA will generally close the inspection.

-If you need more help, it's best to consult a business attorney.
+If you need more help, it's best to Consult a Legal Pro.

 Characters remaining: 600